jj5/kickass-crypto/README.md

 ## Secret keys and passphrases

-Secret keys are the secret values you keep in your `config.php` file which will be processed and turned into passphrases for use by the OpenSSL library functions.
+Secret keys are the secret values you keep in your `config.php` file which will be processed and turned into passphrases for use by the Sodium and OpenSSL library functions.
 This library automatically handles converting secret keys into passphrases so your only responsibility is to nominate the secret keys.

-The secret keys used vary based on the use case.
+The secret keys used vary based on the use case and the module.
 There are two default use cases, known as round-trip and at-rest.

 The "256" in AES-256-GCM means that this cipher suite expects 256-bit (32 byte)
 passphrases.
+The Sodium library `sodium_crypto_secretbox()` function also expects a 256-bit (32 byte) passphrase.

-We use a hash algorithm to convert our secret keys into 256-bit binary strings which can be used as the passphrases the cipher algorithm expects.
+We use a hash algorithm to convert our secret keys into 256-bit binary strings which can be used as the passphrases the cipher algorithms expect.

 The minimum secret key length required is 88 bytes.
 When these keys are generated by this library they are generated with 66 bytes of random data which is then base64 encoded.

-The secret hash algorithm we use is SHA512/256.
+The secret key hashing algorithm we use is SHA512/256.
 That's 256-bits worth of data taken from the SHA512 hash of the secret key.
 When this hash code is applied with raw binary output from an 88 byte base64 encoded input you should be getting about 32 bytes of randomness for your keys.

+## Nonce

+The Sodium library expects to be provided with a nonce, in lieu of an initialization vector.

+To understand what problem the nonce mitigates, think about what would happen if you were encrypting people's birthday.
+If you had two users with the same birthday and you encrypted those birthdays with the same key, then both users would have the same ciphertext for their birthdays.
+When this happens you can see who has the same birthday, even when you might not know exactly when it is.
+The initialization vector avoids this potential problem.

 ## Initialization vector